sonic-net/SONiC/doc/error-handling/orchagent_error_handling.md

 ### Open items/Future enhancements

-Change the retry logic so that it follows an exponential backoff mechanism to save CPU cycles rather than the current static retry mechanism in SONiC.
+1. Change the retry logic so that it follows an exponential backoff mechanism to save CPU cycles rather than the current static retry mechanism in SONiC.
+This will be considered as part of phase-2.
-Leverage ERROR_DB that is already available to escalate the errors from Orchagent to upper layers/applications.
+2. Leverage ERROR_DB that is already available to escalate the errors from Orchagent to upper layers/applications.